Cancer type

 What types of tests should I expect to undergo?

-Doctors will use these tests to diagnose anal cancer:
+Doctors typically use these tests to diagnose anal cancer:

 • Anoscopy